hkayy33/Store/README.md

 cd Store
 ```

+2. Set up your local web server:
+   - For Apache:
+     - Enable mod_rewrite
+     - Point your document root to the `public` directory
+     - Ensure the web server has write permissions for the `public/images` directory
+   - For Nginx:
+     - Configure your server block to point to the `public` directory
+     - Add rewrite rules for clean URLs

-2. Create a MySQL database and import the schema:
+3. Create a MySQL database and import the schema:
 ```bash
 mysql -u your_username -p your_database_name < src/config/schema.sql
 ```

-3. Configure the database connection:
+4. Configure the database connection:
    - Open `src/config/database.php`
    - Update the database credentials:
      ```php